Ernst Hoeltzer

 Ernst Hoeltzer (7 January 1835 – 3 July 1911) was a German telegraphist and photographer.
 He came to Iran during the rule of Naser al-Din Shah in the Qajar dynasty and lived in Isfahan for about 20 years (1871–98).
 He captured historical photos of the city and the sites around it.

 Life

 Ernst Hoeltzer was born on 7 January 1835 in Kleinschmalkalden in Thuringia.
 From 1844 to 1848 he attended the Schnepfenthal Salzmann School.
 Before going to Iran Hoeltzer worked for Siemens & Halske cable company in the Mediterranean.
 Hoeltzer was tasked by the British in Isfahan to run the telegraph center in this city.
 After the work was completed in 1867, he took a short trip to back to (Germany), where he became acquainted with photography.
 He bought a camera and other equipment and brought them back to Iran.
 From 1873 to 1897, Hoeltzer took thousands of photographs in Iran.
-Most of the photos captured Isfahan but a few also show sites in Tehran, Qom and Kashan.
+Most of the photos captured Isfahan but a few also show sites in Tehran, Qom, Soltaniyeh, and Kashan.